recursehex/Hybrid/docs/type_system/arrays.md

 1. **Fixed Size**: Arrays must be initialized with literals; dynamic sizing not supported
 2. **No Length Property**: Array length must be tracked separately
 3. **Raw Pointer Escapes Are Unsafe**: Converting an array to a raw pointer sidesteps bounds checks and is the programmer's responsibility
-4. **No Return Type**: Functions cannot return arrays directly
-5. **No Multi-dimensional**: Only single-dimensional arrays are supported

 ### Future Enhancements